gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 # Predict mortality caused by heart failure

 This project is part of the Udacity Azure ML Nanodegree.
-In this project, I have used [heart failure clinical records dataset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data) to train a machine learning model using Hyperdrive and AutoML API from AzureML and deploy the best model.
+In this project, I have used [heart failure clinical records dataset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data).
+The objective is to train a machine learning model using Hyperdrive and AutoML and preidct mortality caused by heart failure.
+Models from these tow experiments are compared using Accuracy score, best model is registered and deployed to Azure Container Service as a REST endpoint with key based authentication.

+In Hyperdrive experiment, I have used Logistics regression algorithm and tuned two parameters -
+* Regularization parameter (C)
+* Maximum number of iterations (max_iter)

 ## Dataset - Heart failure clinical dataset

 ### Overview
-The dataset contains 13 features, which report clinical, body, and lifestyle information
+The dataset contains detials of 299 patients - 105 women and 194 men - there are 13 features, which report clinical, body, and lifestyle information

 | Feature | Description | Measurement |
 | ------ | ------ | ------ |